 Since July, Amnesty International has recorded the names of hundreds of political prisoners, members or supporters of many opposition factions, executed or in danger of execution in Iran.
 Among them are prisoners of conscience, prisoners serving sentences of imprisonment, or whose terms of imprisonment had expired without their being released, and prisoners who had never been tried or sentenced.
-The organization has now received reports that the 21 prisoners named above are among those at risk of execution.
+The organization has now received reports that the 22 prisoners named above are among those at risk of execution.

-All 21 are supporters of the banned People's Mojahedine Organization of Iran and most are in their 20's.
-Several are serving prison terms and a number of them were recently re-arrested, having earlier been released on the expiry of their sentences.
+All 22 are supporters of the banned People's Mojahedine Organization of Iran.
+Most were serving terms of imprisonment ranging from two to 30 years; several had apparently been held for several years without charge or trial.
 All are believed to be under threat of execution.
 It is not known whether any of them have been re-tried and sentenced to death.
 Amnesty International has a consistent body of evidence that trials of political prisoners in Iran are summary and unfair, often lasting only a few minutes.
 In political cases, the accused has no defence counsel of any kind, and no right to call witnesses in his or her defence.
 There is no right of appeal against conviction or sentence.

-RECOMMENDED ACTION: Telegrams/telexes/express and airmail letters:
+RECOMMENDED ACTION: Telexes/telegrams/airmail letters: